keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Virtual Private Cloud (VPC)

 ### VPC Simplified
 VPC lets you provision a logically isolated section of AWS where you can launch services and systems within a virtual network that you define.
+By having the option of selecting which AWS resources are public facing and which are not, VPC provides much more granular control over security.

 ### VPC Key Details
-- You can think of VPC as your own virtual datacenter in the cloud
-- You have complete control of your own network; including the IP range, the creation of subnets, the configuration of route tables and the network gateways used.
+- You can think of VPC as your own virtual datacenter in the cloud.
+You have complete control of your own network; including the IP range, the creation of sub-networks (subnets), the configuration of route tables and the network gateways used.
-- You can also use VPC as a kind of gateway between your corporate data center and AWS via a hardware VPN so that the VPC can become an extension of your on-prem environment.
-- With a VPC, you can launch EC2 instances into a subnet of our choosing, assign the IP range within a given subnet, configure route tables between subnets, configure access to the web via internet gateways, assign security groups to individual instances, and create Access Control Lists for the subnets.
+- You can launch EC2 instances into a subnet of your choosing, select the IPs to be available within a given subnet, assign security groups to individual instances, and create Access Control Lists for the subnets.
 - This customization gives you much more control to specify and personalize your infrastructure setup.
-For example, you can have one public-facing subnet for your web servers to receive HTTP(s) traffic and then another private-facing subnet for your database server where internet access is forbidden.
+For example, you can have one public-facing subnet for your web servers to receive HTTP(s) traffic and then a different private-facing subnet for your database server where internet access is forbidden.
 - This gives you the ability to practice security in depth.
 From the sub-network (NACLs) down to the individual server (security group) and further down to the application itself (secure practices), you can set up multiple levels of defense against malicious users and programs.
-- The **/16** CIDR block is the largest range of IPs that can be used for an AWS subnet.
-A **/28** CIDR block is the smallest IP range available for an AWS subnet.
-- With CIDR in general, a **/32** denotes one IP address and **/0** refers to the entire network The larger higher go in CIDR, the more narrow the IP range will be.
-- The Default VPC for your AWS environment permits all subnets to have a route out to the internet (all subnets in the default VPC are internet accessible).
-The default setting allows you to immediately deploy instances and each EC2 instance has both a public and private IP address.
+- The Default VPC for your AWS environment permits all subnets to have a route out to the internet mening all subnets in the default VPC are internet accessible.
+The default setting allows you to immediately deploy instances and each EC2 instance will have both a public and private IP address.
-- The VPC Wizard is the automated tool for creating new VPCs.
-- You can have your VPC on dedicated hardware so that the network is exclusive at the physical level, but this option is extremely expensive.
-Fortunately, once a VPC is set to Dedicated hosting it can be changed back to default hosting via the AWS CLI, SDK or API.
-Existing hosts must be in a `stopped` state to do so.
-- Once you create a custom VPC, new subnets are not created by default.
+- When you create a custom VPC, new subnets are not created by default.
 You must create them separately.
 The same is true for an internet gateway.
 If you want your VPC to have internet access, you need to also create the gateway so that the network can be publicly reached by the world.
 - Because of this, when you create an IGW it will initially be in an detached state.
-You will need to manually assign it to the VPC.
+You will need to manually assign it to the custom VPC.
 - Once you create a custom VPC however, the following are created by default:
   - a route table
   - a NACL